Peggy Carter (Marvel Cinematic Universe): What If...?

+Becoming a Super Soldier

-In an alternate 1943, when Carter chooses to stay in the main theater instead of watching from a safe distance, Kruger attacks Project Rebirth before it starts and shoots Rogers, leading Carter to take the Super Soldier Serum herself.
+In an alternate 1943, when Carter chooses to stay in the main theater instead of watching from a safe distance, which leads other men present for observation doing the same.
+As a result, Kruger attacks Project Rebirth before it starts and shoots Rogers, leading Carter to take the Super Soldier Serum herself.
 Carter, after attacking a Hydra convoy and successfully retrieving the Tesseract from Hydra leader Johann Schmidt, becomes the superhero Captain Carter, equipped with a vibranium shield that has a Union Jack style paint job.
 Rogers instead pilots the Hydra Stomper armor made by Howard Stark and powered by the Tesseract.
 Carter fights alongside Rogers to help the Allied Forces win World War II.
 In 1945, Rogers goes missing during an attack on a Hydra train, prompting Carter to interrogate Arnim Zola to learn the location of Schmidt's castle.
 They find him using the Tesseract to summon an interdimensional creature from a portal which kills him.
 Carter sacrifices herself by entering the portal while pushing the creature back into it.

 Carter lands in S.H.I.E.L.D.'s warehouse, meeting Nick Fury and Clint Barton, who tell her the war ended almost 70 years ago.
+In 2012, Carter becomes a member of the Avengers, consisting of Barton, Natasha Romanoff, Thor, Tony Stark, and Hope van Dyne, and fights in the Battle of New York.

+Joining the Guardians of the Multiverse

-In 2014, Carter has befriended Natasha Romanoff and works for S.H.I.E.L.D., going on a mission to rescue the hijacked S.H.I.E.L.D. vessel Lemurian Star from Georges Batroc.
+By 2014, Carter, who works for S.H.I.E.L.D., goes on a mission with Romanoff to rescue the hijacked S.H.I.E.L.D. vessel Lemurian Star from Georges Batroc.
 While she duels Batroc, she is recruited by the Watcher to form the Guardians of the Multiverse to defeat Ultron, who plans to take control and destroy the entire multiverse.
+She and the Guardians meet Stephen Strange in a pub-like setting before being sent out to stop Ultron.
 The Guardians and an apocalyptic version of Romanoff fight Ultron in his and Romanoff's home universe, and Carter exposes Ultron's eye by removing part of his helmet.
 This allows Romanoff to inject an Arnim Zola virus, wiping out Ultron's consciousness, destroying him.
-Carter is then returned to her universe by the Watcher.
-Back in her universe, Carter and Romanoff subdue Batroc, and then Romanoff informs her that the Hydra Stomper has been found with someone inside.
+Carter is then returned to her universe by the Watcher although she briefly hesitates while staring at a picture of her Steve Rogers.